aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/manage-text/manage-placeholder/_index.md

 Aspose.Slides allows you to set the transparency of the background image in a text placeholder.
 By adjusting the transparency of the picture in such a frame, you can make the text or the image stand out (depending on the text's and picture's colors).

-This Java code shows you how to set the transparency for a picture background (inside a shape):
+This Javascript code shows you how to set the transparency for a picture background (inside a shape):

 ```javascript
     var presentation = new  aspose.slides.Presentation("example.pptx");